We may earn a commission when you click on the affiliate links in this post.

 How to Make Beef Gravy

-Don’t let those pan drippings go to waste!
+Don’t throw the drippings away!
+They are too good to waste.
 Turn them into a rich, savory gravy to drizzle over your roast and sides.
 Check out our Beef Gravy Recipe for an easy how-to.
-It’s fool-proof, and oh so yummy.
 We don’t eat roast without it.

 Frequently Asked Questions

 Yes!
-Keeping it covered helps retain moisture and ensures even cooking.
+Keeping it covered helps the roast stay moist and cook evenly.

 Definitely.
 Chuck roast, tri-tip, and bottom round are all great choices.